InfraBox/blog/_posts/2018-6-03-Multi-Cluster.md

 There's the special label `default`.
 Every cluster which has this label assigned is supposed to run jobs which don't have any selector set.
-If you dont set `--cluster-labels` then the `default` label will be attached to the cluster, meaning that the cluster may start every job which doesn't have a `label.selector` forcing it to some other cluster.
-You may also set the `default` label together with other labels like `--cluster-labels=default,GCP`.
+If you dont set `cluster.labels` then the `default` label will be attached to the cluster, meaning that the cluster may start every job which doesn't have a `label.selector` forcing it to some other cluster.
+You may also set the `default` label together with other labels like `cluster.labels=default,GCP`.
 Then every job which does not have a `cluster.selector` and the ones with a selector for `GCP` will be run on this cluster.

 Coming back to the autoscaling scenario from above.
-This can be easily achieved by configuring your regular `master` cluster and a second `worker` cluster with `--cluster-labels=default` (maybe even with auto-scaling on, in case it's running on a cloud).
+This can be easily achieved by configuring your regular `master` cluster and a second `worker` cluster with `cluster.labels=default` (maybe even with auto-scaling on, in case it's running on a cloud).
 Now you can run a lot more jobs and have to only pay for what you use on a cloud.
 If you want to disable a `worker` cluster you can do this (currently with SQL, soon in the UI):